joeSuchan/eCommerce/README.md

 ### Product - Meghana Putta

 #Overview

 # Srujana Gattu
 # Worked with resource Customer and did models views and controllers.
-# Though strugged working with controllers finally cleared all issues and came up with a working app
+# Though struggled working with controllers finally cleared all issues and came up with a working app

+# Meghana Putta
+# Worked with models, views and controllers of products.
+# Faced few issues but got resolved somehow.